AksanDotDev/discord.py_workshop/part_3.md

         await ctx.message.remove_reaction("🔇", self.bot.user)
 ```

 So here is a nice command with all the fluff we expect, an optional argument for the number of minutes to mute the Cog for and for bonus points we will add a reaction that we remove when the mute is over.
+Note when we remove it we have to say that it's our react we want to remove, a bot can remove other people's and have good reason to, but here we just want ours.

 Now we just need to make it so that all the commands are muted now too.